open-contracting/infrastructure/docs/about.md

 The Open Contracting Data Standard is already used to describe millions of procurement processes around the world relating to goods, services and public works.

-CoST, the Infrastructure Transparency Initiative, has identified [67 key items of information](http://infrastructuretransparency.org/wp-content/uploads/2018/06/36_List_of_CoST_Project_Information.pdf) that should be **pro-actively and reactively disclosed** for public works projects in order to support stakeholders to monitor these infrastructure projects, and to carry out assurance activities.
+CoST, the Infrastructure Transparency Initiative, has identified [67 key items of information](http://infrastructuretransparency.org/wp-content/uploads/2018/06/36_List_of_CoST_Project_Information.pdf) that ought to be **pro-actively and reactively disclosed** for public works projects in order to support stakeholders to monitor these infrastructure projects, and to carry out assurance activities.

 These 67 elements cover both **project information** and **contract information** for the planning, preparation, procurement and implementation phases of an infrastructure project and its associated contracting processes.